hvan6/cobraproject/README.md

 </p>
 <h2 align="center">COBRA</h2>

-COBRA is a front-end web client application framework, with core functionality that is geared in support of LA Team (Dava & Visual Analystics).
+COBRA is a front-end web client application framework, with core functionality that is geared in support of LA Team (Data & Visual Analytics).
 COBRA is built on the [Pyramid framework](https://trypyramid.com/).

 ## About COBRA
 The Cost of Buying/Renting Algorithm (COBRA) to help home-seekers process the overwhelming amount of data points involved in buying or renting a home to make an optimal decision.